hasura/graphql-engine/frontend/libs/open-api-to-graphql/docs/subscriptions.md

 ## GrapQL client

-If any GraphQL (WS) client subscribed to the route defined by the callback (`#/components/callbacks/DevicesEvent`), it will get the content transfered by PubSub.
+If any GraphQL (WS) client subscribed to the route defined by the callback (`#/components/callbacks/DevicesEvent`), it will get the content transferred by PubSub.

 ```javascript
 import axios from 'axios'